momoservertw/EntityPlus/README.md

 **5. Purge creatures near the player when the he enters AFK.** (Need CMI)

-**6. Change illegal spawners and randomly choose a new type, then execute custom commands.** (Support PlaceHolderAPI, BungeeCord)
+**6. Change illegal spawners and randomly choose a new types, then execute custom commands.** (Support PlaceHolderAPI, BungeeCord)

 **7. Support MythicMobs.**